 This information will be very helpful to someone looking after your affairs.
-If you don't know where everything is, please write down all that you do know.
-Of course, keeping most things in this binder makes good sense.
+If you don't know where everything is, please record all that you do know.
+Also, be sure to record all the contents of your safe deposit box.